maxcao13/maxcao13/README.md

-- 👋 Hi, I’m @turkeychikken, or Max Cao.
+- 👋 Hi, I’m @maxcao13, (formerly known as @turkeychikken) or Max Cao.
 - 👀 I’m interested in coding websites and apps, video games, basketball, and learning more about the world!
 - 🌱 I’m currently a 3rd Year in UBC CPEN!
 - 📫 You can reach me at maxy.cao@gmail.com or my LinkedIn at https://www.linkedin.com/in/max-cao-b58ab2134/